 Does a Child's Anxiety Qualify for Disability Benefits?

-Childhood anxiety is a general term given to a group of mental disorders that are characterized by excessive worrying, uneasiness, or fear.
-Some specific anxiety disorders include generalized anxiety disorder, obsessive-compulsive disorder, phobias, and post-traumatic stress disorder.
-Treatment of childhood anxiety disorders may include different types of therapy (art and play therapy, family or group therapy, psychotherapy, or cognitive–behavioral therapy) and, in some cases, medication.
+Childhood anxiety is a term for a group of mental disorders that are characterized by excessive worrying, uneasiness, or fear.
+Doctors and counselors typically treat anxiety in children with different types of therapy—such as art and play therapy, family or group therapy, psychotherapy, or cognitive-behavioral therapy—and in some cases, medication.

 • restlessness